thallia/BinaryWatch/README.md

   * jumper wires
   * resistors (1 10K, 10 220, 10 20k)
   * arduino uno (for easier programming in the beginning)

+Supplies for PCB:
+  * atmega328p-pu
+  * 74hc595 SMD shift registers x2
+  * coin cell battery + battery holder
+  * LEDs SMD x10
+  * 32.768kHz SMD crystal
+  * SMD capacitors x2
+  * 3 buttons
+  * 10k SMD resistors x11
+  * PCB

 PCB designed on: eagleCAD

-**CURRENT TASK:** Order the RTC IC from adafruit and hook it up to current circuit.
-Once that's done I can test bwatch3-0 to see if anything in there works, then debug the crap out of it.
-Schematic is mostly finished.
+**CURRENT TASK:** Bwatch3-0 compiles, so most of the code should be accurate.
+Once the DS1307 RTC is here I can test it out on the hardware side of things.

 Blog Posts following development: